hpc-carpentry/hpc-carpentry.github.io/pages/workshop_faq.md

 **How many Instructors are needed to teach the workshop?**<br>
 Teaching online is a challenge.
 We recommend a minimum of two Instructors and a maximum of four Instructors plus the assistance of helpers.
 Please review the recommended [instruction roles](https://carpentries.org/online-workshop-recommendations/#instructional-roles) for a workshop.

+**What are the roles of everyone participating in a workshop?**<br>
+*Instructor*: A person who has been certified by The Carpentries and understands best practices as outlined by The Carpentries Curricula.
+These persons will lead the workshop and teach the scheduled lessons.

+*Supporting Instructor*: A certified Carpentries Instructor who has taught The Carpentries workshops less than 3 times.
+These persons are gaining experience while observing and teaching portions of the scheduled lessons.

+*Helper*: A person who is familiar with the topics being taught at a workshop.They support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.

+*Learner*: A person who is attending the workshop to learn the material being taught.

+*Workshop Organiser/Host*: The person who requested The Carpentries workshop.
+This person is the main contact for the workshop and will be able to provide logistical support for attending the scheduled workshop.

 ## Miscellaneous
 **What happens if I need to cancel or postpone a planned workshop?** <br> If you need to cancel your workshop, please be sure to inform your [Regional Coordinator](https://carpentries.org/regionalcoordinators/).
 They will ensure that the workshop is removed from our website and complete any other administrative tasks associated with the workshop.